Telegram Button

 These phrases are used as a single word (verb).

-Rule 6: How to change the voice of a sentence with a Direct Object and an Indirect Object.
+Rule 5: How to change the voice of a verb that has a Direct Object as well as an Indirect Object.

 I gave him a book.” — in this sentence, there are two objects — i) ‘him’, ii) ‘a book’.
 Here ‘him’ is the indirect object, and ‘a book’ is the direct object.